xianghuiluo/TechnicalNotes/articles/ROS2.md

 ROS2 is ground-up redesign of ROS1 that has huge performance and feature upgrade.

-## ROS1
+## Limitations of ROS1
 Originated from 2007 as a research platform.
 Its features and algorithms are not production grade.
 * Performance and Reliability\
-TCPROS
+TCPROS (bespoke TCP/IP).
+Struggles with lossy links.
 * Security\
 No built-in security mechanism.
 * Multi-robot\
 No standard support.
-Central discovery and registration.
+Centralized discovery and registration.
 * Realtime\
 No support.
 * Multi-platform\